2409xoc/node/sci/af.md

 ---
 title: Advanced Functions
-description: Notes for my G12 Advanced Functions course, taken during the summer of 10th grade.
-They're here just in case I need to review.
+description: Notes for Advanced Functions, with some prerequisite notes for review.
+They may be incoherent, but they're here just in case.
 date: 07-09-2022
 tex: true
 chart: true